factorhouse/slipway/README.md

 [Handlers](https://jetty.org/docs/jetty/12.1/programming-guide/server/http.html#handler) that process a request and response.

 A Jetty Server is composed of Connectors and Handlers.
-Virtual Hosts can pin a Handler to a specific Connectors.
+Virtual Hosts can pin a Handler to a specific Connector.

 Slipway supports complex Jetty deployments where one Server can expose many Connectors and Handlers.